Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

 Neural rendering has emerged as an effective tool to model real-world scenes~\cite{mildenhall2020nerf}, synthesize novel views~\cite{lombardi2019neural}, and advance single-shot learning~\cite{yu2021pixelnerf}.
-Specifically, neural rendering has made it possible to generate photorealistic novel views at unseen viewpoints from unorganized multi-view training images.
-Synthesizing novel views could not only enable after-shot visual effects in consumer photography and virtual reality but also implicitly/explicitly entails geometric understanding of a scene.
-Utilizing an efficient view-synthesis network in a analysis-by-synthesis framework may further allow these techniques to become the missing link for inverse-rendering applications in diverse application domains.
+Specifically, existing work has made it possible to generate photorealistic novel views at unseen viewpoints from unorganized multi-view training images.
+Synthesizing novel views could not only enable after-shot visual effects in consumer photography and virtual reality but also implicitly/explicitly entails the geometric understanding of a scene.
+Utilizing an efficient view-synthesis network in an analysis-by-synthesis framework may further allow these techniques to become the missing link for inverse-rendering applications in diverse application domains.

 Neural radiance fields (NeRF)~\cite{mildenhall2020nerf} have spearheaded neural rendering by modeling a 5D radiance field in a memory-efficient manner with an implicit scene representation in the form of a multi-layer perceptron (MLP).
 A large body of work has built on this method using implicit scene representations for view synthesis, investigating generalizability~\cite{yu2021pixelnerf} and rendering quality~\cite{Wizadwongsa2021NeX}.
-However, a drawback of modern neural rendering methods is computational efficiency.
-As NeRF relies on volumetric rendering, training and inference of the model requires many evaluations and memory accesses of the radiance fields: typically more than 100 evaluations for each ray.
+However, a drawback of modern neural rendering methods is their computational efficiency.
+As NeRF relies on volumetric rendering, training and inference of a model requires many evaluations and memory accesses of the radiance fields: typically more than 100 evaluations for each ray.
 As a result, for medium-sized static scenes, NeRF takes over ten hours of training and 30 seconds of inference for each scene on a single GPU.
-The limited computational efficiency of NeRF-based methods prevents its direct applicability to video applications, where fast training and inference at a low memory footprint are mandated.
+The limited computational efficiency of NeRF-based methods prevents the direct applicability to video applications, where fast training and inference at a low memory footprint are mandated.
 Recent methods have attempted to tackle this problem by pretraining a multi-view stereo model on a large-scale dataset and fine-tuning it for test inputs~\cite{chen2021mvsnerf}, or using an explicit radiance volume~\cite{yu2021plenoctrees}.
 While these methods outperform NeRF in efficiency, they are not capable of accelerating both training and inference speed and require a large pretraining dataset as well as significant storage.

 In this work we explore an alternative approach for retaining the highly-desirable end-to-end differentiability of NeRF, while utilizing an alternate radiance field representation.
 Our insight is that, even though the MLP used by NeRF is compact and relatively efficient to evaluate once, using it for image synthesis is fundamentally a ``backward mapping'' operation that requires multiple evaluations of radiance along a ray.
 Shifting to a representation that allows ``forward mapping,'' i.e., creating an image via a single forward pass over the representation of the radiance field, enables modest gains in storage but, more importantly, efficiency gains of multiple orders of magnitude at both training and rendering time.